 Children's Ministry Videos

-Here are two videos to watch at home with your child(ren) to help them prepare for the Sundays they will be in the Main Worship room in December.
+Here are two videos to watch at home with your child(ren) to help them prepare for the Sundays they will be in the Main Worship room.

 There are many ways to use your skills and gifts serving in Children's Ministry.
 For more details or to get started in the volunteering process, please contact .
 The following is a list of the many ways you can be involved: Children's Ministry Welcome Desk Greeter (help greet & welcome visiting families get their children checked in), Chill-out Room Leader (preschool-elementary children play here at 9 a.m. if they have parents attending church and serving in Children's ministry), Hall Monitor (supervise hallways and help children find their classroom), Preschool or Elementary Large Group Leader (teach Bible lesson to all of the classes together in a large group setting), Materials Team (help during the week with material preparation), Nursery Caregiver (lovingly care for children 6wks- 2 years old), Small Group Leader (lead a small group of children through activities in the classroom that review the lesson and verse), Substitute (help fill unexpected gaps in various roles), Tech Assistant (join the large group portion and help run power point, play the music and handle microphone needs), Worship Buddy (receive training to buddy with children with special needs allowing them to participate in children's worship- see Worship Buddy info below), Worship Leader (Lead our large groups in singing), Weekday Caregiver (join us weekday mornings- T, W, or Th- leading a small group of children lovingly caring for them as you engage in interactive activities and teach a lesson).